Background

 Leeds and Donald street intersection

-Council is planning to create a new public open space and improve the intersection at Leeds and Donald Streets.
+We're planning to create a new open space and improve the intersection at Leeds and Donald Streets.
 The space will build on the existing street closure at Leeds Street and provide a more welcoming, intimate space for the community.

 Leeds and Donald streets intersection proposed design